cap-js/telemetry/README.md

 An example trace printed to the console can be found in [`telemetry-to-console`](#telemetry-to-console).

-In environments where Dynatrace OneAgent is installed (e.g., SAP BTP CF), no OpenTelemetry exporter is needed to transport the traces to Dynatrace.
-`@cap-js/telemetry` recognizes this and ignores any exporter config if the predefined kind [`telemetry-to-dynatrace`](#telemetry-to-dynatrace) is used.
+To export traces to Dynatrace, use the predefined kind [`telemetry-to-dynatrace`](#telemetry-to-dynatrace) with the OTLP trace exporter — see [Dynatrace OneAgent](#dynatrace-oneagent) for why this is required even when OneAgent is present.

 ### Metrics